ro-msg-aws-training/resources/src/ec2/index.md

 - Instance Store - Blazing fast storage that is phisically attached to the host running the instance.
 It is intended only for temporary storage (**ephemeral** storage).
 - **EFS** - You can see as a network attached storage.
 Multiple instances from multiple AZs can connect to it (the connection is handled by an ENI).

+## User Data and AMIs

+Whenever you launch an EC2 instance, you get a bare VM (it only has the OS and some other common tools installed).
+Of course, you can always ssh into the instance and setup your application and the other tools you need.

+Even better, you can use **User Data**.
+It allows you to specify what to do when creating the instance (e.g. install nginx).

+Once your machine is in the state that you want, you can create an **AMI** (Amazon Machine Image) from it which then can be used to create other identical instances without waiting for the initial installation.
+This is usually referred to as the Golden AMI.

 ## Auto Scaling Groups

 They can be seen as managers of your instances.
 You tell them what kind of instance you want and how many, and the ASG handles the rest.
 In practice, it is always recommended to use auto scaling groups even if you have just one instance.